sushilshinde/tc-automated-testing-processor/README.md

 # Only challenges under this track will be considered.
 Default value is 'Automated Testing'
 CHALLENGE_SUB_TRACK

+# Which test framework is being used.
+Currently supported values are 'selenium', 'taiko' and 'gauge'
+TESTING_FRAMEWORK

 # AWS details to store assets (artifacts, logs etc)
 AWS_REGION
 S3_BUCKET